Lucky Lady: Reception

 Roger Ebert gave the film 2 stars out of 4 and called it "a big, expensive, good-looking flop of a movie; rarely is so much effort expended on a movie so inconsequential."
 Vincent Canby of The New York Times called the film "ridiculous without the compensation of being funny or fun.
 This is difficult to understand, considering the people who are involved."
 Pauline Kael of The New Yorker wrote, "This mercenaries' film is so coarsely conceived it obliterates any emotion, any art."
 Arthur D. Murphy of Variety called the film "strident, forced hokum.
 Stanley Donen's film caroms from one sequence to another with pointless abandon ...
 This is a major disappointment."
 Gene Siskel of the Chicago Tribune gave the film 2 stars out of 4 and stated, "There's an arrogance to this project I don't like.
 Apparently the filmmakers believed that the public would be sufficiently impressed with the antics of Gene, Liza, and Burt that it wouldn't care if the story made sense."
 Charles Champlin of the Los Angeles Times declared, "By squinting hard in the mind's eye, you can almost make out what it was that made 'Lucky Lady' seem worth doing.
 The movie we actually see is a cynical, vulgar, contrived, mismated, violent, uneven and uninteresting disaster."
 Gary Arnold of The Washington Post wrote, "If you were looking forward to an entertainment with a little class ...
 'Lucky Lady' ... is likely to prove a resounding letdown.
 Despite all the big-time reputations involved, class is the last word that would spring to mind while one was watching the film."

+Donen said "on the whole I thought the movie was fun, and it was pretty to look at."

 Box office

 The film grossed $2,265,103 in its opening weekend (Thursday to Sunday) from 213 cities.
 It went on to earn theatrical rentals of $12.1 million in the United States and Canada.

+According to Donen the film made a profit.
+However the director says there's "no doubt" the film "hurt me professionally.
+It was looked on as a huge failure.
+And it hurt me personally because of some of the things Liza and Reynolds said to the media."

 Home media

-The film went unreleased on DVD until February 1, 2011 via Shout!
+The film went unreleased on DVD until February 1, 2011, via Shout!
 Factory.